-While the intensified sparring between the world's biggest economies could trigger a bout of nerves in financial markets, it is unlikely to spiral into a full-scale trade war.
+While the intensified sparring between two of the world's biggest economies could trigger a bout of nerves in financial markets, it is unlikely to spiral into a full-scale trade war.

 Both sides will work hard to limit the fallout from this to within certain parameters and not let it affect the broader state of relations and cooperation, he said.

-Even though the duties the U.S. imposed were lower than those recommended by U.S. International Trade Commission, it is still a serious case of protectionism, which China resolutely opposes, China's vice minister of commerce, Zhong Shan, said.
+Even though the duties the U.S. imposed were lower than those recommended by U.S. International Trade Commission, it is still a serious case of protectionism, which China resolutely opposes, said China's vice minister of commerce, Zhong Shan.

 After the U.S. decision, share prices of Chinese tire makers plunged in trade on Monday, led by major producer Double Coin, which fell by its daily 10 percent limit.
 Rubber futures in Tokyo dropped 9 percent.